overtonpolicy/osf-ure-importer-plugin/RUNTIME.md

 The flask webserver and all scripts are designed to run from the root of repo directory.
 Do not descend into subdirectories to run anything.

+## Markdown

+OSF uses Markdown for it's wikis, and there are many markdown "flavors" or "dialects."

+To maximize the translation between documents and OSF, adaptors have been added:
+- OSF does not use an globally accepted markdown syntax
+- Custom filters for `pandoc` calls are in `pkg/ure-package/ure/importer/pandoc/`
+- `pkg/ure-package/ure/importer/docx.py` has a function `hack_docx`, which further manipulates the MS Word docx file for features that pandoc simply didn't have available.
+- `pkg/ure-package/ure/importer/baseclass.py` has a `postprocess_markdown` function that translates the tokens added by `hack_docx` back into appropriate markdown
+- The **mistune v2** python package is used by the exporter to (initially) translate the OSF Wiki markdown, but it's not complete, especially for the mathjax/equations supported by OSF.
+I have thus written a mathjax plugin for mistune to support this.
+I submitted a PR to the official mistune account, but it was rejected by the author, who was working on and since released mistune v3.
+At present, the forked mistune v2 package with my experimental plugin is in this repository and part of the requirements file

 # Design and Terminology